-our Imperial Majesty, Presidents and Dear Brothers, Excellencies, Ladies and Gentlemen,

-What would become of the Central African Republic which I represent here, and which is only a very small State like the majority of the African States?
+Our Imperial Majesty, Presidents and Dear Brothers, Excellencies, Ladies and Gentlemen, represent here, and which is only a very small State like the majority of the African States?
 Without a prosperous economy and with out industry, my country is in addition exposed to the subversion carried on from abroad that weighs so heavily upon our continent.
 It would be in danger, alas, of disappearing from the political chess board of the world, if it did not belong to one of the large, strongly constructed groupings.